Quickstart — bind many members from one agent

 use almanac::Almanac;

-// The Atlas lists every citizen in the coalition with operator metadata.
+// The Atlas lists every member in the coalition with operator metadata.

 if let Some(atlas_cfg) = ETH_SUPERCHAIN.atlas() {